WolfieZero/prettier-config/README.md

 Then add the following line to your package.json file.

 ```
-"prettier": "@wolfiezero/prettier-config",
+"prettier": "@wolfiezero/prettier-config"
 ```

 ## Extending

-If you wish to customise [options][prettieroptions] further, remove the `pettier` config from package.json and create a prettier file (`.prettierrc.js`) at the project root with the following.
+If you wish to customise [options][prettieroptions] further, remove the `pettier` config from package.json and create a prettier file (`/.prettierrc.js`) with the following.

 ```
 module.exports = {